 The Quality Life Jungle of Human Individual Differences

-FOUNDATIONAL ARTICLES define the core concepts of predatory well-being.
-See our Foundational Articles.
+FOUNDATIONAL ARTICLES: Core concepts and articles explaining the global problem of predatory well-being.
+See our Foundational & other articles.

-FEATURE ARTICLES apply these concepts to real-world situations.
-See The Arithmetic of Global Predation.
+MORE ARTICLES: How these concepts apply to real-world situations.
+See The World Happiness Report 2026: The Arithmetic of Global Inequality.

 Welcome to the Jungle!

-The human motivations and capacities underlying every art, science, and innovation whether aimed at satisfying a need or seeking something good emerge from the complex interplay of genetic propensities and environmental conditions (e.g. social, political, economic, natural and biophysical).405
+The human motivations and capacities underlying every art, science and innovation whether aimed at satisfying a need or seeking something good emerge from the complex interplay of genetic propensities and environmental conditions (e.g. social, political, economic, natural and biophysical).1

-Now…here we are in the 21st century…our biological and cultural themes, harmonies and melodies in discord.
+Now…here we are in the 21st century…our gene-environment themes, harmonies and melodies still in discord.

 Who are we and what have we done?

-The articles currently on this website explain the gene-environment basis of this pattern, laying the foundation for a series of new feature articles showing how increasingly complex global conflicts are accelerating this biologically embedded pattern into a crisis that will threaten the future of our genome and the planet.
+The articles currently on this website drill down deep into the gene-environment basis of this pattern, laying the foundation for a series of new articles showing how increasingly complex global conflicts are accelerating this biologically embedded pattern into a crisis that threatens the well-being of future generations and the planet’s life-support systems.

 Below is a short list of major social, economic, environmental and geopolitical problems that will be discussed in future articles.

-In each of these flashpoints, a gene-environment paradox, system-justified harms, advancing AI technologies and the internet, are playing a critical role, accelerating changes in social, political and economic structures across the world.
+In each of these flashpoints, a gene-environment paradox, system-justified harms, default genetic determinism, advancing AI technologies and the internet are playing a critical role, accelerating changes in social, political and economic structures across the world.304

 –the unbridled concentration of income, wealth and technological power on a global basis